BobDotCom/oprf-asset-updater/README.md

 ## Usage
 ### Step 1
 First, update all of your OPRF asset files.
-This is important, because otherwise the initial run of the script could cause issues.
+This is important because otherwise, the initial run of the script could cause issues.

 ### Step 2
 Create a file in your repository root called `oprf-versions.json`.
 The contents of the file should look something like this: